 Credit Risk.
 Credit risk is the risk that an issuer or other counterparty to an investment will not fulfill its obligations.
 The Village will minimize credit risk by limiting investments to the safest type of securities, pre-qualifying the financial institutions, brokers, intermediaries, and advisors, and diversifying the investment portfolio so potential losses on individual securities will be minimized.
+The Village's investment in the Illinois Funds was rated AAAm by Standard & Poor's.

 Custodial Credit Risk.
 In the case of deposits, this is the risk that in the event of a bank failure, the Village's deposits may not be returned to it.
 The Village's investment policy states that all funds on deposit in excess of FDIC limits shall be secured by the deposit of marketable U.S. government or other approved securities or surety bonds issued by top-rated insurers, having a value of at least 110% of the deposits.
-At year-end the entire bank balance was insured and collateralized.
+At year-end \$551,273 of the bank balance of the deposits was not covered by federal depository or equivalent insurance, and represents cash at paying agent for debt service payments.